Fiction Books by Black Authors for Black History month

 You will find Queenie either very familiar or shocking depending on your own background and stage of life.
 Either way it’s a great debut from Candice Carty-Williams and in turns funny and poignant.

 You will find Queenie either very familiar or shocking depending on your own background and stage of life.
-Click To Tweet
+Share on XNo Place to Call Home, JJ Bola

 Any writers or creatives reading this, do not underestimate the power of your personal social media.
 I bought this book because I’ve followed the author for a few years on Twitter.
 He’s interesting and thoughtful and I decided to support his work.
 No Place To Call Home is a beautiful piece of work, exploring coming of age, family relationships and community.
 It’s about Jean, a young boy who has come to the UK as a refugee from the Democratic Republic of Congo.
 He lives with his mother, father, sister and an “uncle” called Tonton on a council estate in London.
 We see Jean navigating young adulthood, friends, school and family just as any other teenager but this is all done through the lens of somebody who has been forced to leave their home country.
 As the story emerges we realise that Jean’s legal status in the UK is uncertain and there is a sad, tense, heart-breaking section where his father, Papa, goes to an interview at the Home Office after a misunderstanding at work.

-We live in an increasingly hostile environment for immigrants and refugees in the UK and wider western World, especially Black and brown ones.
+We live in an increasingly hostile environment for immigrants and refugees, Fictional books like No Place to Call home can bring home the human impact of government policies that lack empathy.
+Share on XWe live in an increasingly hostile environment for immigrants and refugees in the UK and wider western World, especially Black and brown ones.
 Fictional books like No Place to Call home can really bring home the human impact of government policies that lack empathy towards people who have already been through events that the rest of us have only seen in our nightmares.
 No Place to Call Home is about belonging, who we choose, who we reject and why.

 The Private Joys of Nnenna Maloney, Okechukuwu Nzelu*